OneLiteCore/ContentViewAnnotation/README.md

 # Deprecated

-This library is no longer maintained anymore.
+This library is no longer maintained.

 It was developed to make [ButterKnife][1] a more completed one since there is no ContentView binding feature within it, but now the one has deprecated itself due to the releasement of ViewBinding.